 Ecotoxicity: By considering the production and use of the substance, it is unlikely that product is harmful to aquatic organisms, neither acutely nor chronically.
 Immiscible with water, but will react with water to produce inert and non-biodegradable solids.
+Conversion to soluble products, including diamino-diphenylmethane (MDA), is very low under the optimal laboratory conditions of good dispersion and low concentration.
 In air, the predominant degradation process is predicted to be a relatively rapid OH radical attack, based on calculation and analogy with related diisocyanates.